-- (g) Service Areas.
-Proper open spaces shall be devoted to service needs of the Project, including, among others, refuse collection areas and equipment service areas. - (g) (h) Open Space.
-See Article 20 for open space regulations. - (h) (i) Private Streets.
-Private streets may be permitted by the Commission.
-Plans containing private streets shall conform to the requirements of the Subdivision Regulations concerning private streets. - (i) (j) Maintenance of Common Spaces.
+- (g) Open Space.
+See Article 20 for open space regulations. - (h) Plans containing private streets shall conform to the requirements of the Subdivision Regulations concerning private streets. - (i) Maintenance of Common Spaces.
 Where the design of the Group Residential Project indicates a need or desire to subdivide property and to provide for common spaces, a Home Owners' Association, or other mechanism for the provision of maintenance, improvement, and operations for all common spaces, including streets; parking areas; open space, etc.; shall be required to be established by the applicant.
 The applicant's responsibility to create such a mechanism shall be noted on the development plan of the Group Residential Project.
-A requirement that each property owner be individually responsible for maintenance of the common space abutting the lot shall not be considered as acceptable for fulfilling the requirements of this section. - (j) Density of Use.
+A requirement that each property owner be individually responsible for maintenance of the common space abutting the lot shall not be considered as acceptable for fulfilling the requirements of this section. - (i) Density of Use.
 For projects that include one hundred (100) or more dwelling units, a minimum of two (2) commercial access points shall be provided.
 For projects that include more than six hundred (600) dwelling units, a minimum of three (3) commercial access points shall be provided.
-Such commercial access point shall be unobstructed. - (k) -Other Requirements.
+Such commercial access point shall be unobstructed. - (k) Other Requirements.
 Except as modified herein, the Project shall conform to the requirements of this Zoning Ordinance for the zone in which it is located.